IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

 ### Changing Replica Instances

-1. Click on `Projectrs` from the left navigation, then click on `myproject`:
+1. Click on `Projects` from the left navigation, then click on `myproject`:

     ![Locate Myproject](images/LocateMyproject.jpg)